 Instant Pot Spaghetti and Meatballs

-The plantation owners would have BBQ festivals but gave the slaves the cheap, tough cuts to prepare.
+The American version of "barbecue" can be traced to a time period prior to The Civil War.
+Plantation owners in the South would have BBQ festivals but gave the slaves cheap, tough cuts to prepare.
 So they learned to slow cook these cuts over coals.
-The slaves were typically so hungry that they would “pull the pork” off of the coals when the meat was done and could easily be pulled away from the roast.
-Recipe from Instant Pot Eats.
+They would "pull the pork" off of the coals when the meat was done and could easily be pulled away from the roast.
+Get The Recipe Here.

 Instant Pot Popcorn

+In 1948, Herbert Dick and Earle Smith discovered small heads of corn and individually popped kernels deep in a dry cave.
 The popularity grew at approximately the same time that movies became popular.
 The mobile popcorn vendors outside of theatres gave birth to popcorn being sold inside movie theatres.
-During the Great Depression, popcorn was one of the few affordable snacks, while other supplies were rationed.
 Recipe from Cooking With Curls.

-CLASSIC Apple Pie
+Classic Apple Pie

 Apple pie was brought to the colonies by European settlers.
 It was easy and affordable.
 But, it didn’t become popular until the 20th century, when advertising, news, and two world wars transformed the dish into a nationalist symbol.
 By WWII it was a symbol of the warmth of home, and soldiers were proudly proclaiming that they were fighting for “mom and apple pie.”
 Recipe from Tidbits.